 If you have been injured at work, you may be eligible to claim earnings lost as a result of your injury.
 Your employer has the obligation to accommodate your return to work and make adjustments to your job if necessary.
 It is illegal for your employer to suspend, terminate or otherwise discriminate against you due to a workplace injury or accident.

 - Ontario Guide to the Occupational Health and Safety Act

 - Ontario WSIB information on reporting an injury

 - Manitoba Worker fact sheets

 - Saskatchewan Worker fact sheets

-- British Columbia health & safety publications
+- British Columbia health & safety forms and resources

 - Occupational Health Clinics for Ontario Workers